Easy Guitar Chords For Beginners – 12 Chords You Need To Know

 10) E Minor

-First, it produces a sound that suits the natural tone of an acoustic guitar.
+First off, it produces a “moody” sound that suits the attitude and natural tone of an acoustic guitar.
 Secondly, most of the strings in the E minor chord are left open (not fretted).
+With the guitar, anytime you can get the desired result by using fewer fingers it’s generally a good thing.
+Heavy metal guitarists like to write in E minor too, probably for all the same reasons mentioned above.

 E minor must have the notes: E, G, and B.